Drumheller: Transportation

 Drumheller/Ostergard's Airport and Drumheller Municipal Airport are in the vicinity of Drumheller.
 None have regular passenger flights.

 Passenger rail service ran from 1912 up until 1981 but freight continued on the through lines up until 2014.

-The railway was decommissioned and demolished in 2014.
+The railway was decommissioned and demolished in 2014, and replaced by the Rails To Trails project to allow for better pedestrian travel throughout the valley.